Substance Abuse Counseling

 A Happier, More Deliberate Life Awaits You

-You don’t have to be controlled by substance abuse any longer—counseling can help you recover and develop healthy skills for coping.
 To find out more about how a substance abuse counselor can help, I invite you to schedule a free consultation via email or by visiting the contact page on my site.